arrow-py/arrow/README.rst

 - Too many modules:  datetime, time, calendar, dateutil, pytz
 - Time zones and timestamp conversions are verbose and error-prone
 - Time zones are explicit, naivete is the norm
-- Gaps in functionality:  ISO-8601 parsing, timespans, humanization
+- Gaps in functionality:  ISO-8601 parsing, timespans, humanization, weeks

 Features
 --------